bprall/Basic-Shell/README.md

 # Rudimentary-Shell
-**Simple Shell Command Interpreter***
+**Simple Shell Command Interpreter**

 ## Overview

-This project implements a basic command interpreter (shell) in C. It reads user commands, supports input and output redirection, and executes commands using `fork` and `execvp`.
-The shell also handles errors gracefully and provides a minimal interactive environment for running commands.
+This project implements a basic command interpreter (shell) in C. It reads user commands, supports input and output redirection, pipelining, and includes built-in commands and command history management.
+The shell handles signal processing for child process cleanup, and ensures proper memory management for command history and command arguments.
+It also utilizes `fork` and `execvp` for command execution and handles errors while providing a minimal interactive environment.

 ## Features

-- Command execution using `fork` and `execvp`.
+- **Command Execution**: Executes commands using `fork` and `execvp`.
-- Input redirection (`<`).
-- Output redirection (`>`).
-- Output append redirection (`>>`).
-- Simple error handling for common issues.
+- **Input Redirection**: Redirects input from a file using `<`.
+- **Output Redirection**: Redirects output to a file using `>`.
+- **Output Append Redirection**: Appends output to a file using `>>`.
+- **Pipelining**: Chains commands using `|`.
+- **Built-in Commands**:
+  - `cd [dir]`: Change the current working directory.
+  - `pwd`: Print the current working directory.
+  - `history`: Show the history of commands entered.
+- **Command History**: Maintains and displays a history of executed commands.
+- **Signal Handling**: Properly handles signals, such as reaping zombie processes.
+- **Error Handling**: Gracefully handles common errors related to redirection and command execution.
-- Continuously prompts for user input until `exit` is entered.
+- **Interactive Prompt**: Continuously prompts for user input until `exit` is entered.

 ## Prerequisites